Zonum9/Compiler/parts/part5/README.md

 ## 8. Name Analysis

 A class can have multiple fields and method declarations inside its scope and inherits from another class.
-The body of a class cannot contain nested classes, or redeclared fields and methods with the same name.
+The body of a class cannot redeclare fields and methods with the same name.
 Class declarations are made in the global scope.